Extract

 an attempt to restrict enemy mobility a blockhouse system was organized

-To facilitate patrolling the Battalion formed its own Mounted Company.
+facilitate patrolling the Battalion formed its own Mounted Company.
+The

-The blockhouse line was also intended as a base against which our
+blockhouse line was also intended as a base against which our mounted

-mounted troops could squeeze the enemy.
+troops could squeeze the enemy.
 But it was too thin and weak.
+In November

-In November 1901 De Wet was driven on to the blockhouse line by a
+1901 De Wet was driven on to the blockhouse line by a mounted infantry

-mounted infantry brigade, of which the 6th Mounted Infantry Battalion,
+brigade, of which the 6th Mounted Infantry Battalion, now under Colonel

-now under Colonel Pilcher, a Bedford officer, was part.
-De Wet concentrated
+Pilcher, a Bedford officer, was part.
+De Wet concentrated three to four

-three to four thousand men at one spot and galloped them through.
+thousand men at one spot and galloped them through.
+The only satisfaction

 In

-example of the Boer's ability to concentrate and deceive.
-On the night
+of the Boer's ability to concentrate and deceive.
+On the night of September

-Jebb, who had been 'in the bag' in the fighting before Pretoria, were
+escaped; others including Jebb, who had been 'in the bag' in the fighting

-released.
-The Boers had no facilities for holding prisoners.
+before Pretoria, were released.
+The Boers had no facilities for holding

 Another

-was the action at Grasspan, which very nearly resulted in the capture
+the action at Grasspan, which very nearly resulted in the capture of De

-of De Wet.
-Early one morning two companies under Major S laden of
+Wet.
+Early one morning two companies under Major S laden of the Gordons

 'Hardly

-a semi-circle of horsemen of double his strength bearing down upon
+semi-circle of horsemen of double his strength bearing down upon him.

-him.
-Sladen's position was on a spur, at the foot of which he had
+Sladen's position was on a spur, at the foot of which he had assembled

-assembled the captured wagons.
-Just above there were some buildings
+the captured wagons.
+Just above there were some buildings in which he

-in which he had placed his prisoners.
-The enemy made for the wagons
+had placed his prisoners.
+The enemy made for the wagons and some other

 The

-were in any case unaware of Sladen's plight.
-For four hours Sladen's
+in any case unaware of Sladen's plight.
+For four hours Sladen's little

-little force held on and managed to keep their prisoners inside
+force held on and managed to keep their prisoners inside one of the

-one of the huts.
-Then one of Sladen's men got through to De Lisle,
+huts.
+Then one of Sladen's men got through to De Lisle, commanding the

 This